galonpy/circulatescience/README.md

 ## ✅ What Circulate Does

 * Identifies scholars who may incorporate your work into their ongoing research.
-* Highlights the ideal moment to reach out, when people are writing or revising.
+* Highlights the ideal moment to reach out.
 * Helps increase visibility for important work that might otherwise go unnoticed.

 ## 🔧 How It Works

-1. You upload your publication url or pdf
+1. You share your publication url or pdf to the admin (galon@umich.edu) or to https://circulatescience.com/ (website in construction)
-2. Circulate identifies scholars who are likely to engage with your work.
+2. Circulate identifies scholars who are likely to engage and share your work.
-4. You reach out personally to share your contribution and start a conversation.
+3. You reach out to the peers who are highly likely to circulate your work.

 ## 📫 Contact